An intersectional framework for counterfactual fairness in risk prediction: Introduction

 \subsubsection{Using potential outcomes to measure performance}

-This failure is the motivation for a recent, non-intersectional approach to algorithmic fairness called \emph{counterfactual fairness} which uses techniques from causal inference \cite{costonCounterfactualRiskAssessments2020} \cite{mishlerFairnessRiskAssessment2021a}.
+This failure is the motivation for a recent, non-intersectional approach to algorithmic fairness called \emph{counterfactual fairness} which uses techniques from causal inference (\cite{costonCounterfactualRiskAssessments2020, mishlerFairnessRiskAssessment2021a}).
 These metrics replace observed outcomes with \emph{potential outcomes}, or the outcomes that would have been observed under a given treatment decision.
 Using potential outcomes allows us to assess a model's performance and fairness relative to a baseline in which no patients are treated, thus avoiding the bias described above.
-The counterfactual quantities are estimated from observed data and used in a common model fairness criterion.